 Amongst its conclusions, the panel stated that "biting an opponent is alien to football and must remain so" and added: "It is completely unacceptable and such truly disgraceful behaviour."

-Liverpool were "bitterly disappointed" by the length of the ban with manager Brendan Rodgers saying the FA had "punished the man" rather than the actual offence.
+Liverpool were "bitterly disappointed" by the length of the ban with rather than the actual offence.

-However the club left the decision on whether to appeal up to the Uruguay international, who decided against it and will now miss the last four games of this season and the first six of next.
+However the club left the decision on whether to appeal up to the Uruguay international, and will now miss the last four games of this season and the first six of next.